So You Think You Can Dance Canada

 So You Think You Can Dance Canada is a dance competition and reality show that aired on CTV.

 Based on the original American TV show So You Think You Can Dance, the Canadian series showcased the best in Canadian dancing talent.
-Each season, the show held auditions in major cities across the country, looking for the top dancers in Canada.
-Competitors of all genres and styles tried to impress the judges in the hopes of making the Top 20, which gave them the opportunity to perform on national television.
+Each season, the show held auditions in major cities across the country, looking for the top contestants in Canada.
+Contestants of all genres and styles tried to impress the judges in the hopes of making the Top 20, which gave them the opportunity to perform on national television.

 During each week's performance show, couples competed for the votes of the viewing public; the three couples receiving the fewest votes are forced to "dance for their lives" during the results show in an attempt to prove to the judges that they deserve to stay.
-Following this, the judges eliminated one man and one woman from the competition — for the first five weeks, the judges themselves chose who stays and who goes, but starting in Top 10 week, the voters alone decided which dancers continued on in the competition.
-Ultimately, one dancer prevailed.
+Following this, the judges sent home one woman and one man from the competition — for the first five weeks, the judges themselves chose who stays and who goes, but starting in Top 10 week, the voters alone decided which dancers continued on in the competition.
+Ultimately, one contestant prevailed.
 During the season finale, this person was crowned "Canada's Favourite Dancer", and received a prize of CDN $100,000 and a new car.
 In Seasons 2 and 3, the runner-up also received a new car.

 The show was hosted by former ETalk correspondent and MuchMusic VJ Leah Miller.
 The judging panel featured two permanent judges, Jean-Marc Généreux and Tré Armstrong, and usually two rotating guest judge spots.
 Over the years, guest judges have included Karen Kain and Rex Harrington from the National Ballet of Canada, High School Musical director Kenny Ortega, well-known Broadway choreographer Sergio Trujillo, and Mary Murphy and Dan Karaty, who are both veteran judges on the US version of the show.